mainguyen0112/fleetcontrol/README.md

 1. A Platform Engineer commits a new `Satellite` resource into Git.
 2. ArgoCD synchronizes the resource into the Kubernetes cluster.
-3. The Fleet Operator reconciles the CRD against the Control Plane API.
+3. The Fleet Operator reconciles the CRD against the Control Plane API, via the OpenAPI-generated client.
 4. The Satellite is created with `managed_by = operator`.
 5. A real Satellite Agent registers itself and begins sending heartbeat requests.
 6. If the Agent stops reporting, the Control Plane automatically marks it as `Unreachable`.